 Tip 1: One plugin for one function

-Firstly, in WordPress we have a saying – there is a plugin for that.
-This is closely followed by yet another plugin for another feature.
+In WordPress, we say – there is a plugin for that, followed by a second saying, another plugin for another feature.

-We have so many plugins available for WordPress, so why use two or more that do the same thing?
+We have so many WordPress plugins available, so why use two or more that do the same thing?
 By all means, install a plugin but make sure its function is not already on your site.

 This is especially true for plugins that change MySQL databases or add code to your functions.php file.